turutupa/blog/content/blog/vscode-switching-between-split-panes.md

   - Remap CAPS Lock to Escape and Control
 draft: false
 ---
-I am becoming a huge fan of relying only on the keyboard for my workflow.
+I am becoming a huge fan of using only on the keyboard for my coding workflow.
 This is no innovation.
 It's been done for decades.
 Nonetheless, take this as my small contribution into a mouse-less world.
 This small snippet will add some ease on your day to day tasks and if you are a vim/tmux guy it will feel completely natural to you.

+### What does it do?

+When you split the vscode window into two or more panes, it will let do focus/move to the next pane.
+It uses *hjkl* as you can see in the snippet below, but you can change that to *ijkl* if you are not used to vim shortcuts.

+### How to install

+To add this snippet press F1 or ctrl + shift + p and search for *Preferences: Open keyboard shortcuts (JSON)*.
+If you haven't added any snippets yet, paste the snippet as it is, or else copy and paste only the elements (without the opening and ending brackets \[]).
+You're set!

 ```json
 [